syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default web GUI contains a ``Global Changes`` button at the bottom which
-displays the ongoing changes since the last (re)start of the daemon.
+displays the ongoing changes since the last (re)start of Syncthing.
 With the ``-audit`` option you can enable a persistent, detailed log of changes
-and most activities the daemon does, which contains a ``JSON`` formatted
+and most activities, which contains a ``JSON`` formatted
 sequence of events in the ``~/.config/syncthing/audit-_date_-_time_.log`` file.

 Does the audit log contain every change?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The audit log (and the ``Global Changes`` window) see the changes what your Syncthing see.
-When Syncthing is continuously connected it usually see every change happening, and see which nodes initiated the change.
+The audit log (and the ``Global Changes`` window) see the changes that your Syncthing sees.
+When Syncthing is continuously connected it usually sees every change happening immediately and thus knows which node initiated the change.
-When topology gets complex or when your node gets offline and reconnects Syncthing synchronises with its neighbours: it gets the latest syncronised state from the neighbour, which is the *result* of all the changes between the last known state (before disconnect or network delay) and the current state at the neighbour, and if there were updates, deletes, creates, conflicts, which were overlapping we only see the *latest change* for a given file or directory (and the node which did that latest change).
-When we connect to multiple neighbours Syncthing decides which neighbor has the latest state, or if the states conflict it initiates the conflict resolution process, in the end resulting an agreed-upon latest state with all the neighbours.
+When topology gets complex or when your node reconnects after some time offline, Syncthing synchronises with its neighbours: It gets the latest synchronised state from the neighbour, which is the *result* of all the changes between the last known state (before disconnect or network delay) and the current state at the neighbour, and if there were updates, deletes, creates, conflicts, which were overlapping we only see the *latest change* for a given file or directory (and the node where that latest change occurred).
+When we connect to multiple neighbours Syncthing decides which neighbor has the latest state, or if the states conflict it initiates the conflict resolution procedure, which in the end results in a consistant up-to-date state with all the neighbours.

 How do I upgrade Syncthing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~